 \section{Maximal 1-crystalline submodules}

-In this section we develop results from integral and $p$-adic Hodge theory, and we define the functor $\Crys_{r}$ of maximal $r$-crystalline submodules and its continuous derived functors.
-Beyond some innovations in presentation, including our use of the result \Cref{liu-breuil-conjecture}, which was not available to Kim and Marshall when they wrote \cite{kim-marshall}, we have added little to their work, which we recommend (along with Marshall's more expansive thesis \cite{marshall-thesis}) as a reference.
+In this section we develop results from integral $p$-adic Hodge theory, and we define the functor $\Crys_{r}$ of maximal $r$-crystalline submodules and its continuous derived functors.
+Beyond some innovations in presentation, including our use of the result \Cref{liu-breuil-conjecture}, which was not available to Kim and Marshall when they wrote \cite{kim-marshall}, we have added little to the results of \cite{kim-marshall}, which we recommend (along with Marshall's more expansive thesis \cite{marshall-thesis}) as a reference.

 Throughout the section, we adopt the notation of \Cref{subsec:notation}.